limitl3ss01/devops-aws-demo/README.md

 [🇵🇱 Polski](README.pl.md) | 🇬🇧 English

 This repository contains a project I built to learn and demonstrate modern DevOps practices using AWS, Docker, Terraform, and CI/CD automation.
-The application is a simple Python Flask REST API for managing tasks, deployed automatically to an AWS EC2 instance.
+The application is a simple Python Flask REST API for managing tasks, deployed automatically to AWS EC2 instances with comprehensive monitoring.

 ---